HELEN PACKWOOD 1882–1967

 Helen and her sister Annie, born 13th December 1884, were at St Paul’s School, Westminster, from 7.5.88 to 1.7.88 and at the time were living at 8 Kinnerton Street in Belgravia/Knightsbridge.
 Their brother Thomas was born in August 1888.

-In the 1901 census she is aged 19 and recorded as a school teacher living with her mother, her two brothers and sister at 3 Victoria Street, Radcliffe on Trent.
+In the 1901 census she was aged 19 and recorded as a school teacher living with her mother, her two brothers and sister at 3 Victoria Street, Radcliffe on Trent.
 Helen also taught at the Sunday school.

 During the war

 Her brother Thomas enlisted with the Sherwood Foresters during the first world war and was unfortunately killed in 1918.
 The school log book records that Miss Packwood was absent from school owing to the shock of hearing that her brother had died.
 Her other brother Henry John had enlisted with the RGA and returned home safely.
 Henry had married Maud Mary Whomsley from Colwick in 1916 and they moved into 40 Bingham Road in Radcliffe on Trent.
-Maud died on 24 December 1931 at The General Hospital in Nottingham and in her will she leaves effects of £114.13s.0d to her husband Henry John, a newsagent.
+Maud died on 24 December 1931 at The General Hospital in Nottingham and in her will she left effects of £114.13s.0d to her husband Henry John, a newsagent.

 After the war